ORGANIZATIONS

 Website, Facebook, Instagram, Twitter

-Cornell Beekeeping Club is a group that is dedicated to teaching the art of beekeeping and learning about bees.
-Beekeeping Club has about eight hives located at Dilmun Hill Student Farm, and is open to students, faculty, staff, and community members.
+Cornell Bee Club is a group that is dedicated to teaching the art of beekeeping and learning about bees.
+Bee Club has about eight hives located at Dilmun Hill Student Farm, and is open to students, faculty, staff, and community members.
 Past events have included hive inspections, soap making, frame-building, candle-making, honey extraction, and visiting local apiaries and workshops.

 Meeting Time: Mondays 7:30pm-8:30pm in Plant Science Building 404